friedelwolff/fmmap/README.rst

 Installation and usage
 ----------------------

-The following requirements are supported and tested in all reasonable
+The following requirements are supported and tested:
-combinations:

-- Python versions: 3.5 3.6, 3.7, 3.8.
-Version 3.4 passes most of the test suite.
+- Python versions: 3.4, 3.5, 3.6, 3.7, 3.8.
 - Interpreters: CPython.

 The speed improvements depend on the quality of implementation of certain